-Draft: The applicant would still be obliged to propose a drug program description, but the provisions regulating the process of agreeing its content between the applicant and the MoH would be repealed and substituted with the ones envisaging that MoH would create and change drug program descriptions.
-The applicants would only be entitled to present their non-binding opinions within 7 days as of the receipt of the draft.
-In fact this change would reflect the current practice of the MoH, where the applicant's opinions are also non-binding, but it is not that clearly provided in the law.
+Draft: The applicant would still be obliged to propose a drug program description, but the provisions regulating the process of agreeing its content between the applicant and the MoH would be repealed and substituted with the ones envisaging that MoH would create and change the drug program descriptions.
+The applicants would only be entitled to present their non-binding opinions within seven days of the receipt of the draft.